Improving Graph Out-of-distribution Generalization Beyond Causality: Introduction

 \section{Introduction}

 Generalizing graph neural networks (GNNs) to out-of-distribution (OOD) graphs has recently received increasing attention.
 Most existing studies~\cite{isgib_23_yang,stablegnn_24_fan} tackle the problem from the perspective of causal inference and invariant learning, which aim at dissecting graphs into two non-overlapping parts, i.e., \emph{causal sub-graphs} and \emph{spurious sub-graphs}.
-Figure~\ref{fig:pgm} summarizes existing graph structural causal models (SCM) based on three distribution shift assumptions.
-Despite the differences in generating spurious sub-graphs, previous methods generally assume that causal sub-graphs are invariant under distribution shifts and are used to determine properties / labels of graphs, while spurious sub-graphs characterize different distribution shifts and exert marginal impact on graph label prediction.
+Despite the difference in generating spurious sub-graphs, previous methods \cite{ciga_22_chen,dir_22_wu,dive_24_liang} generally assume that causal sub-graphs are invariant under distribution shifts and are used to determine properties / labels of graphs, while spurious sub-graphs characterize different distribution shifts and exert marginal impact on graph label prediction.
 However, in practice, the relationships among causal sub-graphs (graph rationales\footnote{In causal methods, they use causal sub-graphs to denote the graph rationales.
 Since our proposed method is not causal-based, we directly use graph rationales for distinction.}), environments, and labels are intricate.
-Therefore, existing methods could encounter major challenges when applied on non-synthetic data.
+Therefore, existing methods could encounter major challenges when applied in complex scenarios.